Joschua-Conrad/PSumSim/README.md

 This project includes a Python package useful for simulating partial-sum quantization in matrix-vector multipliers (MVMs) using a histogram-based data format.
-Designed at the Institute of Microelectronics, Ulm University, Ulm, Germany by Joschua Conrad under the supervision of Prof. Maurits Ortmanns.
+Written at the Institute of Microelectronics, Ulm University, Ulm, Germany by Joschua Conrad under the supervision of Prof. Maurits Ortmanns.
 Published at ISCAS 2025.
 Please acknowledge the license: {std:ref}`infolicense`.